frconor-ebook/meditations/_posts/2025-02-10-bartimaeus.md

 *(proofread)*

-My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
+*My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins, and grace to make this time of prayer fruitful.
-My Immaculate Mother, St. Joseph, my Father, and Lord, my Guardian Angel, intercede for me.
+My Immaculate Mother, St. Joseph, my Father, and lord, my guardian angel, intercede for me.*

 They reached Jericho, and as he left Jericho with his disciples and a great crowd, Bartimaeus, that is the son of Timaeus, a blind beggar, was